-- 1. INDRA, drink with RITU the Soma juice; let the satisfying drops enter into thee, and there abide. - 2.
-MARUTS, drink with RITU from the sacrificial vase; consecrate the rite, for you are bountiful. - 3.
-NESHTRI, with thy spouse, commend our sacrifice to the gods; drink with RITU, for thou art possessed of riches. - 4.
-AGNI, bring the gods hither, arrange them in three places, decorate them; drink with RITU.
+vargaXXVIII.
+1. INDRA, drink with RITU the Soma juice; let the satisfying drops enter into thee, and there abide.

+2. MARUTS, drink with RITU from the sacrificial vase; consecrate the rite, for you are bountiful.

+3. NESHTRI,d with thy spouse, commend our sacrifice to the gods; drink with RITU, for thou art possessed of riches.

-- 5. Drink the Soma juice, INDRA, from the precious vase of the Brahmana, after RITU, for whom thy friendship is uninterrupted. - 6.
-MITRA and VARUNA, propitious to pious acts, be present with RITU at our sacrifice, efficacious and undisturbed (by foes). - 7.
-(The priests) desirous of wealth, holding stones in their hands, praise the divine (AGNI) DRAVINODAS, both in the primary and subsidiary sacrifices. - 8.
-May DRAVINODAS give us riches that may be heard of: we ask them for the gods. - 9.
-DRAVINODAS desires to drink with the RITUS from the cup of NESHTRI: hasten, (priests, to the hall of offering); present the oblation, and depart. - 10.
-Since DRAVINODAS, we adore thee for the fourth time along with the RITUS; therefore be a benefactor unto us. - 11.
-ASHWINS, performers of pious acts, bright with sacrificial fires, accepters, with the RITUS, of the sacrifice, drink the sweet draught. - 12.
-Giver of rewards (AGNI), being identified with the household fire, and partaker with RITU of the sacrifice, worship the gods on behalf of their adorer.
+a Mitrasya dhámabhih, with the rays; or, according to the commentator, with various forms of Mitra.

+b Tábhih, with them, in the feminine gender; and hence the Scholiast adds báadvábhih, mares; they are termed Rohits, which may mean red.
+The Nighantu defines the term as the name of the horses of Agni.

+c Ritu is, properly, a season, a sixth of the Hindu year, but is here personified as a divinity.

+d Neshtri is another name of Twashtri, from his having assumed, it is said, upon some occasion, the function of the Neshtri, or priest so denominated, at a sacrifice.

+4. AGNI, bring the gods hither, arrange them in three places,a decorate them; drink with RITU.

+5. Drink the Soma juice, INDRA, from the precious vase of the Bráhmańa, b after RITU, for whom thy friendship is uninterrupted.

+6. MITRA and VARUÑA, propitious to pious acts, be present with RITU at our sacrifice, efficacious and undisturbed (by foes).

+7. (The priests) desirous of wealth, holding stonesc Varga XXIX. in their hands, praise the divine (AGNI) DRAVIÑO-DAS,d both in the primary and subsidiary sacrifices.e a Either at the three daily ceremonies, at dawn, midday, and sunset, or in the three fires lighted at sacrifices,-the A havaniya, Dákshiňa, and Gárhapatya.

+b The text is obscure.
+Bráhmahúd-rádhasah is, literally, from Brahmanical wealth; but the latter is explained, a costly or wealthy vessel,-dhanabhutát pátrát, and the former relating to the Bráhmańáchchhansí; Bráhmanúchchhansí sambaddhát.
+The Bráhmańáchchhansí is one of the sixteen priests employed in sacrifices, corresponding in the second division of four to the Brahmá in the first; and perhaps his function may be to hold some ladle or vase in which the offering is presented, or in which the portion not expended is removed, as it is said of him, "the relation is the ladle that has the leavings,"-tasya sambandhyuchchhishťaś chamasah.
+Rosen renders it, sacro præcepto congrua ex patera; M. Langlois, au vase qui contient l'offrande sacrée.

+c Gráva-hastúsah, having stones in their hands, with which to bruise the Soma plant.
+The Gráva-ván is also one of the sixteen priests; but it is here used generally.

+d Draviñodas is either an epithet or an appellative of Agni, as the donor (das) of wealth, or of strength, dravina.

+e In the adhwara and in the yajnas, the first is said to be the

+8. May DRAVINODAS give us riches that may be heard of: we ask them for the gods.

+9. DRAVIÑODAS desires to drink with the RITUS from the cup of NESHTRI:a hasten, (priests, to the hall of offering); present the oblation, and depart.

+10. Since, DRAVIÑODAS, we adore thee for the fourth timeb along with the RITUS; therefore be a benefactor unto us.

+11. Aświns, performers of pious acts, bright with sacrificial fires, accepters, with the RITUS, of the sacrifice, drink the sweet draught.

+12. Giver of rewardsc (AGNI), being identified with the household fire, and partaker with RITU of the sacrifice, worship the gods on behalf of their adorer.

+Súkta V. (XVI.)